📊 Lifestyle Match

 Crime & Safety:

-Verdict on Dealbreakers: It’s a split decision.
-Santa Maria wins on weather and safety.
-Philadelphia wins on walkability/transit and commute (for those who can avoid driving).
+⚖️ The Verdict on Dealbreakers: It’s a split decision.
+Santa Maria wins on weather and overall safety.
+Philadelphia wins on commute options and the ability to live car-lite.
+Your personal tolerance for cold, humidity, and urban density will be the tie-breaker.